iamruzal/ProgramModulesWPFdrawing/README.md

 # ProgramModulesWPFdrawing
-project of 2nd laboratory work of PM
+project of 2nd laboratory work of Programming Modules project consists 2 applications the second one is main